-But, here's the other thing to really pay attention to, some of the questions that we ask ourselves actually can't be answered in a positive way.
+But here's the other thing to really pay attention to.
+Some of the questions that we ask ourselves actually can't be answered in a positive way.
 This is a really, really important piece for you to understand.
-Some of the questions that we ask ourselves, the very premise of the question is so negative that even if you are supervising your brain, even if you are aware that your brain likes to, you know, spot the negative, right?
-Even if you're aware that automatic, negative response is likely to come up, you're going to be very hard-pressed for some of these questions to come up with a positive or even a neutral answer.
+Some of the questions that we ask ourselves, the very premise of the question is so negative that even if you are supervising your brain, even if you are aware that your brain likes to spot the negative, even if you're aware that that automatic negative response is likely to come up, you're going to be very hard pressed with some of these question to come up with a positive or even a neutral answer, and that's why I call them dead end questions and you must pay attention to these types of questions.

-That's why I call them dead-end questions, and you must pay attention to these types of questions.
-I'll give you a couple of examples.
-What's wrong with me?
-Why am I such a screw-up?
-How come I never stick to my plans?
-Why do I always get into bad relationships?
-And then, this, of course, is the question that plagued me for so long, why can't I drink like everyone else?
-I want you to notice these questions, right.
+So I'll give you a couple examples.
+"What's wrong with me?", "Why am I such a screw up?", "How come I never stick to my plans?", "Why do I always get into bad relationships?", and then of course, this is the question that plagued me for so long, "Why can't I drink like everyone else?"
+I want you to notice these questions.
 All of these questions, these dead-end questions are starting out with a negative premise.

-When you ask yourself what's wrong with you or why you're such a screw-up, your brain is not going to search for answers for what's right with you.
-Your brain will only be looking for answers that support the original premise of the question that something is wrong with you or that you're a screw-up.
-And when you ask yourself, how come I never stick to my plans, or why do I always get into bad relationships?
-Your brain, again, it's still on a mission to find an answer, but it's working with such a negative premise.
+When you ask yourself what's wrong with you or why you're such a screw up, your brain is not going to search for answers for what's right with you.
+Your brain will only be looking for answers that support the original premise of the question that something is wrong with you, or that you're a screw up.
+And when you ask yourself, "How come I never stick with my plans?" or "Why do I always get into bad relationships?" your brain again, it's still on a mission to find an answer, but it's working with such a negative premise, so it's unlike that you are going to answer that question by finding evidence that actually sometimes you do stick to your plans or that some of your relationships have been healthy, because those sorts of answers don't fit with the original premise of each of those questions.

-So, it's unlikely that you're going to answer that question by finding evidence that actually sometimes you do stick to your plans, or that some of your relationships have been healthy, right, because those sorts of answers don't fit with the original premise of each of those questions.
-The thing to really pay attention to there is that kind of all-or-nothing language, right?
-The use of never or always, right?
+And the thing to really pay attention there is that kind of all or nothing language.
+The use of 'never' or 'always', right?
 Why do I never stick with my plans?
 Why do I always get into bad relationships?
-That all-or-nothing language ensures that your brain is only going to find negative answers.
-And I know a lot of you are asking deadend questions when it comes to your drinking.
+That all or nothing language ensures that your brain is only going to find negative answers.
+And I know a lot of you are asking dead end questions when it comes to your drinking.
 I did this for such a long time.
-I mean, I really, I did it with that question, why can't I drink like everyone else over and over again.
-So, in addition to that one, you know that I asked myself for more than a decade, there were questions I was asking like, why can't I control myself, why can't I handle my liquor, why is this my struggle, and just simply, why men?
+I mean I really - I did it with that question, "Why can't I drink like everyone else?" over and over and over again.
+So in addition to that one, you know, that I asked myself for more than a decade, there were questions that I was asking like, "Why can't I control myself?", "Why can't I handle my liquor?", "Why is this my struggle?", and just simply, "Why me?"